dhkaneda/aws-s3-utility-belt/README.md

 # S3 Utility Belt

 ## Overview
-These functions are very destructive and will easily wipe out an account's buckets in one fell swoop.
+These functions are very destructive and can wipe out an account's buckets.
 They were put together to clean out educational accounts once students are done with their resources and a new class is prepped.
 If you have the necessary permissions on your account to delete buckets, you probably know what power you hold.

 ## Requirements
   - execution environment will require AWS credentials with S3 capabilities